Tea-4-Two/MMM-UKNationalRailDarwin/README.md

 5. Set `debug: true` in your config - the module will log the raw SOAP request/response to the console, which usually makes auth vs. data-shape problems obvious.
 6. A 401/403 from Darwin almost always means the Consumer key is missing, wrong, or the subscription hasn't been approved yet.
 7. Check your subsciption has been renewed
+8. is there blank spaces between the quotations
+9. have you added "UKNationalRailDarwin" to your module list at the top of config.js aswell